-Victorian Curriculum : For the past 15 months the school has organised its classroom structure to the single year curriculum model.
+Victorian Curriculum : For the past three years the school has organised its classroom structure to the single year curriculum model.

 Staff planning continues in occur in teams.
 The single year structure of classes consolidate our practice of teachers working in teams as we plan and implement classroom programs.
 With a larger team involved, we are able to more fully take advantage of the many talents of our team members.
 The close partnership between teachers allow for interaction between classes, so that children are able to work both formally and informally with an increased number of sympathetic adults.
 Children benefit from seeing how adults work in teams in the real world of work.

 We recognise that students have different needs and the best way to meet them is to deliver the content that is aimed at where the student is, ( we call this the student ‘entry point’) rather than aiming somewhere in the middle and then trying to differentiate from there.
 Currently, students with additional needs / low ability levels have been supported in literacy and numeracy ‘pull out of classroom’ programs.
 In the planned single year level classes, these students will benefit both from an academic and psycho/social perspective; as would high ability/extension students as teachers will more easily focus more on what the students at that age are meant to know, and really teach that well so that children consolidate their learning and then spend time in extending their understandings and be engaged in challenging and personalised learning.
 Additional pull out support programs will be modified and continue to feature in our school wide curriculum model.

 In the current climate we are required to use a great deal of resilience building along with the challenge of developing students' emotional intelligence.
 We have children who come from single parent or blended families for whom school needs to be both a nurturing place and offer chances to interact with children of varying ages.
 These corsage relationships are vital for children's development of cooperative skills and tolerance of diversity.